This Mediterranean tomato soup recipe is versatile, healthy and easy to prepare. Dress up or down with healthy add-in ingredients.

-- Add-ins: Choose any that you'd like - cooked brown rice lemon wedges, toasted almond slices, fresh thyme or oregano, oregano pesto, poached egg
+- Cooked brown rice, lemon wedges, toasted almond slices, fresh thyme or oregano, oregano pesto, poached egg

-- Heat the oil over medium heat.
-Add the onions and salt.
+- Heat 4 Tablespoons oil over medium heat.
+Add 2 sliced onions and 1 teaspoon salt.
 Cook, stirring occasionally, until the onions really soften up and start to turn brown, 10 to 12 minutes.

 Adapted from 101 Cookbooks.

 This soup was so delicious I could not believe it!
 It was so easy and I wanted to eat the whole pot myself.
 I’ll be making this again very soon!